sensu/sensu-docs-legacy/source/docs/0.21/filters.md

 ## How do Filters work? {#how-do-filters-work}

 Sensu Filters are applied when Event [Handlers](handlers) are configured to use one or more Filters.
-Prior to executing the Handler, the Sensu server will apply any Filters configured for the Handler to the Event Data.
+Prior to executing a Handler, the Sensu server will apply any Filters configured for the Handler to the Event Data.
 If the Event is not removed by the Filter(s) (i.e. filtered out), the Handler will be executed.
 The filter analysis flow performs these steps: